 Theophylline limits pyridoxal kinase used to make active B6.

-Environmental toxins such as heavy metals, chemicals (acetylaldehide which is a componant of alcohol (from yeast, candida over growth, yeast create it when making alcohol), arsenic, mercury, high copper) - these all use methyl groups and deplete them.
+Environmental toxins such as heavy metals, chemicals (acetylaldehyde which is a component of alcohol (from yeast, candida over growth, yeast create it when making alcohol), arsenic, mercury, high copper) - these all use methyl groups and deplete them.

 Excessive substrate/Feedback Inhibition: If you have too much SAM, you won't produce more.
 If you take glutathione it will stop production, excessive cysteine also.